-- All leagues are designed to promote open play without gender specification.
-Having participants from both genders is highly encourage but not mandatory.
+All leagues are designed to promote open play without gender specification.
+Having participants from both genders is highly encouraged but not mandatory.
 If game play is severely lopsided, a team may ask the referee for special dispensation.

-If you sustain injury while participating, please bring it to the attention of the Intramural staff on duty.
-The Koret Center is staffed with various persons trained in First Aid, AED and CPR.
+If you sustain an injury while participating, please bring it to the attention of the Intramural Staff on Duty.
+The Koret Center is staffed with various persons trained in Adult AED/CPR.
 Seek their advice and assistance prior to treating an injury yourself.

 USF IM Sports will provide game balls, jerseys and pinnies.
 We will not provide practice/warm up balls.
-Basketball jerseys must be checked out with a photo ID.
+All jerseys must be checked out with a photo ID/Mobile ID.

 Leg and knee braces made of hard, unyielding material must be covered on both sides and all edges with appropriate slow-recovery padding.
 Jewelry is NOT allowed to be worn by any participant during an intramural contest.
 This includes any visible rings (including wedding bands), watches, necklaces (including hemp necklaces), earrings, studs, bracelets and any other such similar jewelry.
 Medical alert bracelets are permitted.